AwV7q1/react-vite-boilerplate/src/features/README.md

 # /features

-Tổ chức theo domain/tính năng (feature-based structure).
+Organized by domain/feature (feature-based structure).

-## Quy ước:
+## Convention:
-Mỗi domain nằm trong thư mục con (VD: `auth`, `dashboard`, `settings`) và tự quản lý logic của nó.
+Each domain is placed in its own subfolder (e.g., `auth`, `dashboard`, `settings`) and manages its own logic.

-### Cấu trúc bên trong mỗi domain:
+### Structure inside each domain:
-- `components/`: UI components riêng cho domain.
+- `components/`: UI components specific to the domain.
-- `hooks/`: Hook liên quan domain (thường wrap useQuery/useMutation).
+- `hooks/`: Domain-related hooks (usually wrapping useQuery/useMutation).
-- `pages/`: Page component để dùng trong route.
+- `pages/`: Page components used in routing.
-- `services/` hoặc `api/`: Gọi API domain, tách riêng mutation/query logic.
+- `services/` or `api/`: Handles domain API calls, separating mutation/query logic.
-- `types.ts`: Interface riêng cho domain.
+- `types.ts`: Interfaces specific to the domain.

-> Không được dùng trực tiếp từ feature này sang feature khác.
-Dùng `shared/` để tái sử dụng.
+> Do not use code directly between features.
+Use `shared/` for reusable logic.